Click the thumbnail photos to enhance!

 "The ground color is creamy, yellow with a light orange hue.
 The papillae have the same color throughout most of their length, but apically they are cover with a broad purplish ring and bright, opaque blue apical spot.
 The rhinophores have similar color pattern to the papillae."
 The caruncle is also pale yellowish/cream.

-This species is Janolus sp.
+This species is as Janolus sp.
 2 in IPN at page 318,

 Pretty similar are: